looeee/discoverthreejs-site/markdown/book/first-steps/load-models.md

 ## The `GLTFLoader` Plugin {#gltf-loader}

 To load glTF files, first, you need to add [the `GLTFLoader` plugin](https://threejs.org/docs/#examples/en/loaders/GLTFLoader) to your app.
-This works the same way as adding the {{< link path="/book/first-steps/camera-controls/#importing-plugins" title="`OrbitControls` plugin" >}}.
+This works the same way as adding the [`OrbitControls` plugin]({{< relref "/book/first-steps/camera-controls#importing-plugins" >}} "`OrbitControls` plugin").
 You can find the loader in [_**examples/jsm/loaders/GLTFLoader.js**_](https://github.com/mrdoob/three.js/blob/dev/examples/jsm/loaders/GLTFLoader.js) on the repo, and we have also included this file in the editor.
 Go ahead and locate the file now.

 Importing and creating an instance of the loader works like this: